MarioRuiz/string_pattern/README.md

 		*: all characters
 		0: empty string will be accepted.
 It needs to be at the beginning of the symbol_type string
 		@: It will generate a valid email following the official algorithm.
 It cannot be used with other symbol_type
+        W: for English words, capital and lower.
+It cannot be used with other symbol_type
+		w: for English words only lower and words separated by underscore.
+It cannot be used with other symbol_type
+        P: for Spanish words, capital and lower.
+It cannot be used with other symbol_type
+        p: for Spanish words only lower and words separated by underscore.
+It cannot be used with other symbol_type

 ### How to generate a string following a pattern